-The Dow Jones Industrial Average is currently at 13,139, up about 40 points on the week.
-Crude oil spot prices are currently at $92.82 per barrel, up slightly on the week.
-The Dollar strengthened versus the Euro and weakened versus the Yen on the week.
+The Dow Jones Industrial Average is currently at 25,096, down over 100 points on the week.
+The crude oil spot price is currently at $63.25 per barrel, up over $1 per barrel on the week.
+The Dollar strengthened versus the Euro and Yen on the week.

 Next week look toward Monday’s New Home Sales, Tuesday’s Durable Goods Orders, International Trade, FHFA House Price Index, and Consumer Confidence, Wednesday’s second look at Q4 GDP, Chicago Purchasing Managers Index, and Pending Home Sales Index, Thursday’s Jobless Claims, Personal Income and Outlays, PMI Manufacturing Index, ISM Manufacturing Index, and Construction Spending, and Friday’s Consumer Sentiment Index as potential market moving events.